Google Chrome: Desktop shortcuts and apps

 Chrome allows users to make local desktop shortcuts that open web applications in the browser.
 The browser, when opened in this way, contains none of the regular interface except for the title bar, so as not to "interrupt anything the user is trying to do".
 This allows web applications to run alongside local software (similar to Mozilla Prism and Fluid).

 This feature, according to Google, would be enhanced with the Chrome Web Store, a one-stop web-based web applications directory which opened in December 2010.

 In September 2013, Google started making Chrome apps "For your desktop".
 This meant offline access, desktop shortcuts, and less dependence on Chrome—apps launch in a window separate from Chrome, and look more like native applications.

 Chrome Web Store

-Announced on December 7, 2010, the Chrome Web Store allows users to install web applications as extensions to the browser, although most of these extensions function simply as links to popular web pages or games, some of the apps, like Springpad, do provide extra features like offline access.
+Announced on May 19, 2010, the Chrome Web Store allows users to install web applications as extensions to the browser, although most of these extensions function simply as links to popular web pages or games, some of the apps, like Springpad, do provide extra features like offline access.
 The themes and extensions have also been tightly integrated into the new store, allowing users to search the entire catalog of Chrome extras.

-The Chrome Web Store was opened on February 11, 2011, with the release of Google Chrome 9.0.
+The Chrome Web Store was opened on December 7, 2010.